jithware/mappoff/README.md

 ### Zoom

 To zoom in or out, pinch the screen in or out or press the Zoom In or Zoom Out buttons.
 To zoom to the layer's extent, hold down either the Zoom In or Zoom Out button.
 To zoom to a placemark, press the placemark cluster and then press the placemark.
-Press the screen away from the placemark to remove the placemark pop-up.

 [<img src="./screenshots/android/zoom.webp"
      alt="Zoom"